ocornut/imgui/README.md

 Developed by [Omar Cornut](http://www.miracleworld.net) and every direct or indirect contributors to the GitHub.
 The early version of this library was developed with the support of [Media Molecule](http://www.mediamolecule.com) and first used internally on the game [Tearaway](http://tearaway.mediamolecule.com).

+I first discovered imgui principles at [Q-Games](http://www.q-games.com) where Atman had dropped his own simple imgui implementation in the codebase, which I spent quite some time improving and thinking about.
+It turned out that Atman was exposed to the concept directly by working with Casey.
+When I moved to Media Molecule I rewrote a new library trying to overcome the flaws and limitations of the first one I've worked with.
+It became this library and since then I have spent an unreasonable amount of time iterating on it.

 Embeds [ProggyClean.ttf](http://upperbounds.net) font by Tristan Grimmer (MIT license).

 Embeds [stb_textedit.h, stb_truetype.h, stb_rectpack.h](https://github.com/nothings/stb/) by Sean Barrett (public domain).